fedorenchik/PlanetVim/docs/GUIDE.md

 Settings → Input Language chooses an installed Vim keymap or the operating system keyboard.
 Spelling → Choose Spelling Language lists installed dictionaries.
 See the [completion guide](COMPLETION.md) for native completion examples.

+## Editing and comparison menus

+Selection → Inside / Around exposes Vim text objects, including words, quotes, brackets, tags and folds.
+Selection → Text Objects combines these with delete, change, yank and format.
+Visual block actions insert/append/change across the block; use the block-selection mode first.
+Number actions support counts and sequences, and the number-format menu controls the current buffer's `nrformats`.

+Search → Find Literal Text treats punctuation literally; Find Pattern uses Vim regular expressions.
+Find Selection uses the exact selected text.
+Replace with Scope distinguishes the whole buffer from the selected region and offers confirmation for each match.
+Modify → Run on Lines shows the matching or nonmatching line scope before running the Ex command.
+Sort Options uses the selected lines when a selection is active, otherwise the whole buffer.
+Native undo applies to these operations.

+Registers → Guided Macros prompts for a register, records, stops, previews and replays it.
+Apply to Selected Lines shows the register contents, repeat count and line range before running.
+Original register and macro shortcuts remain.

+Diff/Patch offers source/target selection when more than two diff buffers are open, transfers for selected lines, refresh and stop controls.
+Rendering choices preserve unrelated settings: choose whitespace policy, algorithm, context, inline granularity, similar-line alignment or anchors.
+Unsupported options keep the previous value and explain the required Vim feature.

+LSP → Display controls inlay hints, inline diagnostics, signs and underlines.
+Hints need an attached server with inlay-hint support.
+The display choices are saved.
+Turning off one presentation keeps the other presentations available;
+the existing diagnostic master switch still controls diagnostic collection.

+## Linux GUI and learning

+The Windows menu provides native scroll/split choices, fixed-size release and buffer pinning.
+View → Tab Panel exposes the installed Vim's native vertical panel;
+Tabman remains available.
+Settings → Appearance offers font zoom/reset, ligatures, colors/widget preferences and fullscreen exit.
+Native GTK fullscreen requires Vim 9.2.0534; older builds use `wmctrl`.

+Help → Interactive Tutor opens a separate clean GVim with standard Vim keys.
+It uses the installed interactive tutor when available, otherwise a scratch copy of the traditional lesson.
+Help also exposes the User Manual, searchable help, the installed Vim's release notes and this guide.
+The Vim9 scratch example runs only when Compile/Run Scratch Example is explicitly selected.

+File → Print prints the buffer; Selected Lines prints the selected line range.
+Print Settings configures Vim's printer, font and layout options.
+The print action uses the printer/device you configured.
+File → Encryption uses Vim's protected key input; the method/key affects the next explicit save.
+Removing the key means the next save writes plaintext.
+Keys are never saved in PlanetVim preferences; encrypted files use Vim's file format rather than ordinary text.

+File → Open Remote File accepts `sftp://`, `scp://`, `http://` and `https://` URLs.
+It uses the installed netrw transfer library and its SSH/HTTP tools;
+configure SSH authentication normally.
+SFTP/SCP buffers write through netrw, while HTTP(S) buffers are read-only.
+Fern remains the local directory browser.

+## Optional newer display features

+View → Image Preview opens one local image on demand.
+It requires GTK GVim with `+image` and `+image_cairo` or `+image_gdk`, plus Python 3 and Pillow.
+Install Pillow for the interpreter selected by `g:PV_python` (or `python3` by default).
+Esc, Enter, `q`, the close button or the Close menu closes the preview.
+Resizing the GUI rebuilds the thumbnail.
+Previewing never replaces the editing buffer.
+The decoder rejects files over 32 MiB or 16 million pixels, limits its process address space to 384 MiB, and returns at most 1024×768 pixels.
+These limits are fixed to keep previews bounded; animated images show their first frame.

+Settings → Advanced Display offers supported completion-popup borders and opacity, cursor padding at file boundaries, and optional two-line or clickable status lines.
+Status-line presets affect the current window and Restore returns its previous settings.
+The simple existing status line remains the default.
+These later 9.2 features use runtime capability checks; an older GVim still shows their menu entries and explains the missing prerequisite when selected.